cantupaz/Modelo720/README.md

 ## Overview

-Modelo720 provides a clean, type-safe interface for working with Spanish tax form 720 files, which are used to declare foreign assets.
+Modelo720 provides a type-safe interface for working with Spanish tax form 720 files, which are used to declare foreign assets.
 The library supports both the official fixed-width format used by the Agencia Tributaria and a proprietary CSV format for easier data entry and analysis.

 ## Features